My weight loss story will never end, an honest update

 We all have the same struggles.
 I am going to take ownership of this now though and sort myself out.
 Realistically I can’t keep eating in secret and gaining weight.

 I can’t keep hating myself because of the way I am heading.
 I am going back to old habits from years ago before I lost weight and I know where that will lead.
 It will lead to the old me, the morbidly obese woman I once was.
+I need to start my weight loss story again.

 The signs are there now, the Jen who is lacking in confidence.
 Instead of going out, I am feasting on a packet of biscuits.
 I have eaten more rubbish than I care to admit these last few months.
 The weight I am on the scales today is the end, I am going back down and I will be a size 6-8 once again.

-My weight and my happy life
+My weight loss story and my happy life

 I am happy in my life but I need to become happy in myself once again.
 That means I need to eat properly again and stop stuffing my face!